PetTutor/PetTutor-Mini-Parts/Tumbler/Readme.md

-All files except BTum 4 are printed in PLA at .2 layer height and 15% infill
+All stl files except BTum 4 are printed in PLA at .2 layer height and 15% infill

 BTum 4 is printed out of TPU at .2 layer height and 15% infill